 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Analysts commonly use data visualization software for data exploration because it allows users to quickly and simply view most of the relevant features of their dataset.
+Analysts commonly use automated tools such as data visualization software for data exploration because these tools allow users to quickly and simply view most of the relevant features of a data set.
 From this step, users can identify variables that are likely to have interesting observations.

 By displaying data graphically -- for example, through scatter plots, density plots or bar charts -- users can see if two or more variables correlate and determine if they are good candidates for further analysis, which may include: